simonneutert/fundgrube/README.md

 **IMPORTANT** You need an active [telegram bot](https://core.telegram.org/bots/faq#how-do-i-create-a-bot) to use this script!

+**AND** just the 5 newest pages are being tracked, if you don't set scope on certain outlet ids `export FUNDGRUBE_OUTLET_IDS="418,576,798"` !
+NOT setting this env will track all outlets.

 Results are written to the filesystem utilizing Clojure's [edn data notation](https://github.com/edn-format/edn).
 The file with the last results is being copied and renamed, to serve as the source to identify changes (new postings/products in the Fundgrube 🤫).

 Identified changes (products / postings) are then being sent to the telegram bot 🤖